railstack/go-on-rails/README.md

 ```
 ## Usage

-go-on-rails aims at three scenarios:

-1. Integrate some api written in Golang to existed Rails app for high performance
-2. Use your farmiliar Rails tools to develope and manage a Golang app project
-3. Convert a *not very complicated* Rails app to Golang equivalent

-One or more examples will be given later on.

-So you must have a Rails app or to create one before you can try go-on-rails generator to convert a Rails app to Golang codes.
+You must have a Rails app or to create one before you can try go-on-rails generator to convert a Rails app to Golang codes.

 You can just run the command to convert the application: